mabrobotics/MD80-x-CANdle-Documentation/MD/encoders.md

 While Onboard and ME-am encoders provide sufficient precision for most general-purpose applications, there are situations where high-precision, through hole (hollow shaft) encoder is required.
-For those cases we worked together with [RLS](https://www.rls.si/) to provide easy way to connect MD to a few of https://www.mabrobotics.pl/product-page/rls-aksim-2 and RLS Orbis encoders.
-We support [RLS AksIM 2](https://www.mabrobotics.pl/product-page/rls-aksim-2) with RS-422 interface with the sizes ranging from 22 to 80mm.
+For those cases we worked together with [RLS](https://www.rls.si/) to provide easy way to connect MD to a few of RLS encoders We support [RLS AksIM2](https://www.mabrobotics.pl/product-page/rls-aksim-2) and RLS Orbis with RS-422 interface with the sizes ranging from 22 to 80mm.

 ```{warning}
 **RLS AksIM2 and Orbis with RS-422 interface** can be connected to MD20 and MD80 using AUX2 (10-pin) connector.